KevinTapol/Portfolio-React-Tailwind/README.md

 <a target="_blank" href="https://www.npmjs.com/package/react-type-animation">Click here for the **React Animations Docs**</a>

-## To get the project running Clone down the repo and type the following lines in the terminal:
+## To get the project running, Clone down the repo and type the following lines in the terminal:
-npm i react-icons react-type-animation react-intersection-observer
+npm install react-icons react-type-animation react-intersection-observer
 npm install -D tailwindcss postcss autoprefixer
 npx tailwindcss init -p